 The medical assistant plays a major role in daily operations of any medical office.
 The job description may vary, but it typically consists of medical and administrative duties combined together.
 Medical assistant schools in Vermont provide extensive programs to prepare the future employees for a variety of duties and successful careers in the field of healthcare.

-Although the program may seem compelling, the majorities of students complete the curriculum successfully with high grade averages and are able to obtain immediate employment within the private sector of healthcare physicians as well as hospitals, community health centers and ambulatory care facilities.
-Medical assistants have many opportunities to quickly advance their careers if they possess special personality traits such as compassion and devotion to patient care.
+Although the program may seem compelling, the majority of students complete the curriculum successfully with high grade averages and are able to obtain immediate employment within the private sector of healthcare physicians as well as hospitals, community health centers and ambulatory care facilities.
+Medical assistants have many opportunities to quickly advance their careers.

-High School diploma is required to enter any of the medical assisting programs in Vermont.
+A High School diploma is required to enter any of the medical assisting programs around the United States.
 Upon completion of the course, many graduates obtain part-time positions to acquire much sought-after experience to advance their occupation to a higher level.
-The medical schools in Vermont offer job assistance upon graduation.
+Many medical assisting schools offer job assistance upon graduation.
 Medical assistants, who find employment within respiratory therapy settings, are responsible for teaching patients about the use of equipment at home and scheduling regular visits to monitor the patient’s progress.

 The medical assistants, who prefer to exercise their talents within the administrative field of healthcare, are often assigned to be in charge of medical archives and medical record keeping.
 The position does not require any clinical duties to be performed and is focused on following the terms and conditions of the industry.
 The diversified work load often leads to promotions such as office management or insurance comptroller.